ndesh26/ndesh26.github.io/_posts/2016-06-18-Creating-a-Video-Player-with-VDPAU.md

 ## Result

-If you were able to folow my instructions then the code should work fine and should display the data that you gave in a small window.
+If you were able to follow my instructions then the code should work fine and should display the data that you gave in a small window.
 Remember you need to give the data in the first 8 bits will be for Cr next for Cr and then Y. I made a file with the values for a sample image you can download it from
 [here]({{ site.baseurl }}/assets/final.txt).
 After using this image the output will look like